syncfusion-content/ej2-angular-docs/ej2-angular/grid/print.md

 ## Print the hierarchy grids

-The Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid supports printing hierarchy grids (a parent grid and its child grids).
+The Angular Data Grid supports printing hierarchy grids (a parent grid and its child grids).
 By default, printing includes the parent grid and expanded child grids only.
 The print behavior can be customized using the [hierarchyPrintMode](https://ej2.syncfusion.com/angular/documentation/api/grid#hierarchyprintmode) property.

 The `hierarchyPrintMode` property in the Angular Grid controls printing behavior for hierarchy grids.
 Options: